alphanumeric3/net-diagram/README.md

 ## Usage
 1. Run the PowerShell script.
 It will create a CSV with a filename of your choice.
-2. Make a new diagram in draw.io, then combine the config file and your new CSV.
+2. Make a new diagram in draw.io and import the CSV,
 3. Add `waterway;` to the style of each router manually.
 For some reason, I cannot get draw.io to do this.
 4. It still looks awful!
 Burn your computer.